crownstone/crownstone-labs/00-index.md

 {% include snippets/centered-text-home-begin background='light' %}

-Crownstone Labs performs **R&D** for IoT projects in all its aspects.
-We design top-notch **smart** products to accelerate your brand!
-We work together with original equipment manufacturers.
-If you are an **OEM** looking for a technology partner we would love to help you reach your ambitions!
+Crownstone Labs designs connected devices.
+We can both design the **electronics** as well as develop the **firmware** for your devices.
+With **smart** products, you accelerate your brand!
+We deliver our solutions towards original equipment manufacturers (OEMs).

+If you are an OEM looking for a technology partner we would love to help you reach your ambitions!
+We know how to build connected products, and will make sure they will stay connected in the years to come!

 {% include snippets/centered-text-home-end %}